 The Church of the Nazarene is a Protestant Christian church in the Wesleyan-Holiness tradition.
-Organized in 1908, the Church is now home to more than 2 million members worshiping in over 26,000 local congregations in 156 world areas.
+Organized in 1908, the Church is now home to more than 2 million members worshiping in over 26,000 local congregations in over 160 world areas.

 The mission of the Church of the Nazarene is to make Christlike disciples in the nations.

 Nazarenes support 14 liberal arts institutions in Africa, Brazil, Canada, Caribbean, Korea, and the United States, as well as 5 graduate seminaries, 31 undergraduate Bible/theological colleges, 2 nurses training colleges, and 1 education college worldwide.